AhmedElsayed200/movie-website-fullstack/README.md

-# Movie app fullstack - Cegedim
+# Movie app fullstack

 ## Overview

-A movie web app created with react.js as a frontend and java - sprin boot as a backend.
+A movie web app created with react.js as a frontend and java - spring boot as a backend.

 ## About the project

 - In the current version, there are three movie stories; the user can:

-- **Get all popular movies:** [pagination exist in the created API].
+- **Get all popular movies:** [pagination exists in the created API].
 The user would go to localhost:3000/movies to see all the popular movies.
-Each page contains 20 movies and there are arrow buttons to make the user moving around from one page to another.
+Each page contains 20 movies and there are arrow buttons to make the user move around from one page to another.
-- **Search for any movie:** there is a search bar at the home page in which the user can use it to search for a specific movie.
+- **Search for any movie:** there is a search bar at the home page that the user can use to search for a specific movie.
 The user has to add at least 3 characters to initiate the search.
 - **Get the movie details:**.
-If a user want to see more information about a movie, all he has to do is to click on the movie card at the home page.
+If a user wants to see more information about a movie, all he has to do is to click on the movie card on the home page.

 ### Next version

 - **More movie details**.
 The user would be able to watch the movie, download it, and rate it.
 - **Get all movies of certain category**.
-The user would be able to search for a generi in the search bar to get all the movies related to the input generi.
+The user would be able to search for a genre in the search bar to get all the movies related to the input genre.

 ## Dependencies